yardinternet/brave-hooks/README.md

 - [x] Load plugin-specific hooks only when the plugin is active

 ## Installation

-1. Add the following to the `repositories` section of your `composer.json`:

-    ```json
-    {
-      "type": "vcs",
-      "url": "git@github.com:yardinternet/brave-hooks.git"
-    }
-    ```

-2. Install this package with Composer:
+1. Install this package with Composer:

     ```sh
     composer require yard/brave-hooks
     ```

-3. Run the Acorn WP-CLI command to discover this package:
+2. Run the Acorn WP-CLI command to discover this package:

     ```shell
     wp acorn package:discover
     ```

-4. Publish the config file with:
+3. Publish the config file with:

    ```shell
    wp acorn vendor:publish --provider="Yard\Brave\Hooks\HookServiceProvider"